RDollish/aquarium-clientside-capstone/README.md

 # Background

 Ths application was created out of a love for video games, especially ones made with pixel art.
 I wanted to make something fun while also utilizing many of the different things that libraries allow you to do in React.
 Additionally, I wanted to become versed in using CSS, including keyframes animations.
-It is my dream to one day become a solo developer, so I wanted to become comfortable integrating assets into a project.
+It is my dream to one day become a solo developer of a video game, so I wanted to become comfortable integrating assets into a project.

 # Website